 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.70 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

-Immediate needs according to assessments were related to emergency shelter, food, WASH, and emergency education.
-Many people are staying in makeshift shelters close to their homes, and exposed to the weather.
-Tarpaulins provided are not shelter-grade.
-In evacuation centres, there is a lack of WASH infrastructure and open defecation is common.
-Humanitarian access to remote areas is constrained due to insecurity and infrastructure damages.?
+Many people have been staying in makeshift shelters close to their homes, exposed to weather conditions.
+WASH infrastructure is lacking in evacuation centres and open defecation is common.
+Humanitarian access to remote areas is constrained due to insecurity and infrastructure damage.?

 International and local humanitarian operations responding to the Mindanao earthquake were delayed after government measures to limit the spread of COVID-19 were implemented in March.
 The earthquake response will end in November 2020, three months later than initially planned.?